dseacombe/gatsby-foundation-blog/src/content/posts/2020-11-18-hosting-a-static-website-on-aws.md

 ![](/assets/aws-11.png)

-￼to the Nameserver section in your Domain Registrar - if it is not Amazon Route53, who also provide these services.
+Go ￼to the Nameserver section in your Domain Registrar (if it is not Amazon Route53, who also provide these services).

 ![](/assets/aws-11b.png)